apache/fury-site/docs/blog/blog1_fury_introduction.md

 <img alt="fury java codegen" src="/fury_java_codegen.png">

-Fury also supports asynchronous multi-thread dynamic compilation, submit the code generation tasks of different serializers to a thread pool for execution, and use interpretation mode to ensure that no serialization burrs occur.
-You do not need to warm up all types of serialization in advance.
+Fury also supports asynchronous multithreaded dynamic compilation by submitting the code generation tasks of different serializers to a thread pool, and using interpretation mode until JIT finishes to ensure that no serialization burrs occur.
+Users don’t need to warm up serialization of objects in advance.

 In Python and JavaScript scenarios, similar code generation methods are used.
 This method has a low development threshold and is easier to troubleshoot problems.